-Political violence persists throughout Burundi in the aftermath of the country’s contested elections, an attempted coup d’etat, and the debate over the President standing for a third term.
+Political violence persists throughout Burundi in the aftermath of the country’s contested elections, an attempted coup d’etat, and debate over the President’s eligibility for a third term.
 Gunfire and grenade attacks by armed groups occur frequently.
-The Government does not have full command of the armed forces and security services.
 Police and military checkpoints throughout the country can restrict freedom of movement.
 Police have searched the homes of private U.S. citizens as a part of larger weapons searches.

 For more information:

 - See the State Department's travel website for the Worldwide Caution, Travel Warnings, Travel Alerts, and Country Specific Information for Burundi.

 - Enroll in the Smart Traveler Enrollment Program (STEP) to receive security messages and make it easier to locate you in an emergency.